TheBizarreAbhishek/ReVanced-Gphotos/README.md

 # ReVanced GPhotos
 ## Features
-- GP thinks your phone is a Pixel XL.
+- Google Photos thinks your phone is a Pixel XL.

-- unlimited without root
+- unlimited backup without root

 - does not conflict with the original version